-When the leaves start falling from the trees, internal communicators know that the Open Enrollment Period (OEP) is right around the corner.
-With this year’s open enrollment window almost upon us, it’s worth knowing all the internal communications tools that can help your open enrollment announcement reach employees before time runs out.
+It may only be August but internal communicators know that the Open Enrollment Period (OEP) is right around the corner.
+With this year’s open enrollment window approaching, it’s worth knowing all the internal communications tools that can help your open enrollment announcement reach employees.

 What is open enrollment?